 While working through a ton of paperwork, we enjoyed a very peaceful and mindful six weeks in Bali.
-We were planning to stay in Asia as long as needed, until our Australian visa was approved.
-Baby was already turning into a jolly little figure in my belly and we enjoyed those pictures – a tiny little human was growing inside me!
+We were planning to stay in Asia for as long as needed until our Australian visa was approved.
+The baby was already turning into a jolly little figure in my belly and we enjoyed those pictures – a tiny little human was growing inside me!
 The first check-up was actually back in the Philippines.
 To be honest, it was a bit nerve-wracking with all the ZIKA news surrounding us.
 Friends and family from Europe seemed to be more on edge than the locals in all the places we visited…luckily, it turned out all ok.

 Becoming More Pregnant And Less Adventurous…

 With my hormone levels rising, and an undeniable belly bump, I gradually became less adventurous.
-Suddenly, I longed for a break, and for the first time in more than 5 years of traveling full-time, I wanted to be with my mother.
+Suddenly, I longed for a break, and for the first time in more than nine years of travelling full-time, I wanted to be with my mother.
 It was a strong feeling, I then realised that I had never been homesick before that moment.
 Today, it makes perfect sense for me; I was going to become a mother myself and I wanted to share this with my family and spend time with them.

-After almost six years of traveling non-stop around the globe, it suddenly made no sense for me to be so far away from the soon-to-be-grandparents.
+After almost six years of travelling non-stop around the globe, it suddenly made no sense for me to be so far away from the soon-to-be-grandparents.
 On top of that, one day in the middle of planning our move to Australia, my mom fell sick and told me that she was going to need surgery.
 This was the tip of the iceberg for me, and our final reason to cancel our current mission to settle down Down Under.
 There were no more discussions needed; we wanted to be home by Christmas.

 Take The Long Way Home!

 Luckily, travelling was still not a problem for me.
 Apart from the constant fatigue, I was feeling great.
 My belly did not draw much attention, so we easily passed through airport security with little hassle.
-To take it easy, we decided to break up the journey and spend a few days in Kuala Lumpur, another week in Istanbul before before finally returning to Germany in December 2016.
+To take it easy, we decided to break up the journey and spend a few days in Kuala Lumpur, another week in Istanbul before finally returning to Germany in December 2016.
 Check out my article with travel tips for Istanbul.

 Finding My Way Back Into The System

 Back in Germany, I spent the last three months of my pregnancy filling out tons of forms and spending gazillions of hours on the phone with all sorts of institutions.
 Gah, what a pain…!
 Who would have thought that re-settling into your home country would require such effort!
-Since I didn’t even have German health insurance, and had been gone for more than five years, there was no way around it.
+Since I didn’t even have German health insurance and had been gone for more than five years, there was no way around it.
 I simply had to fill out all those forms and play by the rules…